takemaru/dnet/README.md

 DNET requires network data, which includes network topology (line connectivity and switch positions), loads, and impedance.
-The data must be formatted by [YAML](http://en.wikipedia.org/wiki/YAML) syntax.
-We explain the formatting rules using an example, [test/results/data.yaml] in the DNET package.
+The data must be formatted by YAML syntax.
+We explain the formatting rules using an example, [test/data.yaml] in the DNET package.
 This example network consists of three feeders and 16 switches, as shown in the figure.

 ![Example network](http://github.com/takemaru/dnet/blob/master/doc/example_nw.png?raw=true)